 I think this is a risky tactic for the success of a customer relationship over time, and I’d like to present a possible solution.
 (And to be clear: this isn’t a new policy that Olark is adopting, just my own idea.
 Would love your feedback on it.)

 Olark has used All Hands Support since we started.
-You may have even read about it here on Shep’s blog. (“An Opportunity to Walk in the Customer Support Center’s Shoes“) Everyone from the newest hire to the CEO helps out chatting to customers, answering sales and support questions.
+You may have even read about it here on Shep’s blog. (“An Opportunity to Walk in the Customer Support Center’s Shoes“) Everyone from the newest hire to the CEO helps out by chatting with customers, and answering sales and support questions.

 All Hands Support is a great way to get everyone immediately and continually engaged with the product, but what happens when someone doing support is asked a technical question that’s confusing?
 In an attempt to quickly diagnose trickier issues, or pass them to someone who can give them more attention, or, and I’m being candid here, to avoid embarrassment/frustration because they don’t have answers, the discussion goes “up the chain.”